failure-cause

 How It Works

-command uses a cascading detection strategy to find and analyze CI failures:
+The failure-cause command uses a cascading detection strategy to find and analyze CI failures:

 - GitHub Actions: If the repository uses GitHub Actions, AutoCI fetches detailed logs and can pinpoint exact error lines